Are you wondering how many days you should schedule for your Disney World trip?

 We’ll break it down for you, but everyone is different and conditions at Disney change regularly, so please take these as loose estimates.
 Also consider that you could hang out in the Disney parks for weeks and still not see everything there is.
 The estimates below are really about hitting the major attractions.

 Keep in mind that crowd levels will make a huge difference to your trip.
-You can get radically more done on a day where crowds are low than you could on a peak crowd day.
+You can get radically more done on a day when crowds are low, than you could on a peak crowd day.
 We’ll assume that you’re going during a moderate crowd period for the purposes of this article.
 If you’re going during a peak period, you’ll want to factor that in.

 - Magic Kingdom – 1 full day minimum, and 2 days is recommended if possible.